dswann101164/azure-noob-blog/posts/2025-11-08-terraform-azure-devops-cicd-part6-troubleshooting.md

 terraform show
 ```

-If this fails, state is corrupted → Restore from backup.
+If this fails, state is corrupted â†’ Restore from backup.

 **Step 5: Rollback Options**
 1. Revert the last merged PR (if code issue)